aspose-cells/Aspose.Cells-Products/cells/en/python-java/conversion/xltm-to-ots/_index.md

 ---
 title: Python XLTM to OTS - XLTM to OTS Converter
 description: Aspose Excel.
-Python Aspose.Cells.
-XLTM to OTS in Python.
-Python Convert XLTM to OTS saveformat.
-Python XLTM to OTS format.
-Save XLTM to OTS Python.
+Convert XLTM to OTS quickly and easily with Aspose.Cells.
+Python XLTM to OTS.
+Python Save XLTM to OTS.
+Save XLTM as OTS using Python.
-keywords: [Aspose Excel., Python Aspose.Cells., XLTM to OTS in Python., Python XLTM to OTS saveformat., XLTM to OTS Python., Python Convert XLTM to OTS]
+keywords: [Aspose Excel., Python Aspose.Cells., Convert XLTM to OTS in Python., Save XLTM to OTS using Python., Python XLTM to OTS saveformat., XLTM to OTS Converter., Python Save XLTM as OTS]
 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true">}}